grafana/agent/docs/sources/flow/reference/components/otelcol.processor.spanlogs.md

 `otelcol.processor.spanlogs` accepts traces telemetry data from other `otelcol` components and outputs logs telemetry data for each span, root, or process.
-This allows for automatically building a mechanism for trace discovery.
+This allows you to automatically build a mechanism for trace discovery.

 > **NOTE**: `otelcol.processor.spanlogs` is a custom component unrelated
 > to any processors from the OpenTelemetry Collector.
 It is based on the